polyamides header image, shows nylon toothbrushes

 From studying the page on polyesters we looked at how ester linkages could be formed in a condensation reaction; that is a reaction where two or more small molecules combine to form a larger molecule and release a small molecule such as water (H2O) or hydrogen chloride (HCl) gas.
 In the case of polyesters the two small molecules or monomers which reacted together to form the polymer polyester were a dicarboxylic acid and a diol.

-Polyamides are formed in a similar way to polyesters however this time the monomers used to make the polyamide polymer are a dicarboxylic acid and a diamine to form an amide bond.
-Amines are molecules containing the amino functional group (-NH2); so diamines are molecules containing two amino groups.
-The formation of a typical polyamide is outlined below:
+Polyamides are also condensation polymers formed in a similar way to polyesters however this time the monomers used to make the polyamide polymer are a dicarboxylic acid and a diamine to form an amide bond.
+Common examples of polyamides include the polymers nylon and Kevlar, which are strong, durable materials used in clothing, ropes, and protective gear.

-amide formation using a diacid and a diamine
+equation for amide formation using a diacid and a diamine

 It is important to note that the product of the above reaction still has a reactive amino group (-NH2) and a reactive carboxyl group (-COOH) present on the ends of the new larger molecule formed, this means that the reactive amino and carboxyl functional groups present can react further and build up an even larger molecule.
 Or to put it another way the small dicarboxylic acid and diamine monomers can react together to build up a larger molecule containing lots of amide groups, that is a polyamide polymer can be made.